jackie-dai/Project-1-Overhaul/Section2_CreatingEnemy/section2.md

 Inside the RigidBody2D component:

-- Set the gravity to zero (fig 2.1)
+- Set the gravity scale to zero (fig 2.1)
-- freezing z rotation (fig 2.1)
+- Freezing z rotation by checking the z box in rotation (fig 2.1)

 Next, set the Enemy game object's tag to Enemy.
 Now, we have a basic enemy game object.